 The band was known for their bluesy style mixed with psychedelic funk.
 They had a large following during the hippie and psychedelic movement and played as one of the main acts on the second day of Woodstock.

-While the band enjoyed moderate success well into the 1970s, their lead singer and songwriter, Alan Wilson, committed suicide in 1970.
+While the band enjoyed moderate success well into the 1970s, their lead singer and songwriter, Alan Wilson, died in 1970 of an accidental barbituates overdose.
 Shortly thereafter, in 1981, Bob “The Bear” Hite died as well from a drug overdose.

 Top 10 Canned Heat Songs

 10. Rollin’ and Tumblin’ (1967 – Canned Heat)

 This song appeared on their debut album and, like a lot of Canned Heat songs, is a remake of an old blues hit.
 The song was first recorded by Hambone Willie Winter in 1929 but the best know version was the one released by Muddy Waters.
 Canned Heat covered the song in 1967, and it was released soon after the band appeared at the Monterey Pop Festival.